UsamaRashid/ai-model-playground/README.md

 3. Deploy to your preferred platform (Vercel, Netlify, etc.)
 4. Ensure CORS is configured to allow your frontend domain

+**Current Deployment**: The application is deployed on Vercel at [https://ai-model-playground-dun.vercel.app](https://ai-model-playground-dun.vercel.app)

 ### Production Considerations
 - **Database**: Use MongoDB Atlas or a managed MongoDB service
 - **Authentication**: Configure proper JWT secrets and Google OAuth credentials